 Broken or Detached Orthodontic Wires, Brackets or Retainers

-In the event that you experience a broken or detached orthodontic wire or bracket, you are at risk of minor soft tissue (tongue or cheek) injury.
-Call our office as re-bonding of brackets and retainer wires is a short and simple procedure.
-In the interim, you can purchase orthodontic wax at any major pharmacy – form a small ball with the wax and place over any sharp exposed contours to minimize risk of soft tissue trauma.
+Helpful tip: In advance of your appointment, you can purchase orthodontic wax at any major pharmacy – form a small ball with the wax and place over any sharp exposed contours to minimize risk of soft tissue trauma.

 When an adult tooth receives a traumatic blow and is loosened, splinting will provide stabilization so that the gums and periodontal ligament can heal properly around the tooth’s root.
 Occasionally, a root canal treatment is required should an abscess form around the root of the tooth.
 You should avoid biting and/or chewing of food with the traumatized tooth/teeth.
 Where an adult tooth is knocked out of its socket, clean the tooth, place in a small container filled with milk, and bring it with you to your dental appointment.